PowerShell/PowerShellEditorServices/README.md

 ### Stdio

 Stdio is a simpler and more universal mechanism for the Language Server Protocol.
-We recommend using it if your editor/client doesn't need to support the PowerShell Integrated Console or debugging.
+We recommend using it if your editor/client doesn't need to support the PowerShell Extension Terminal or debugging.

-> NOTE: Debugging and the Integrated Console are not features of the Stdio channel because each feature requires its own IO streams and since the Stdio model only provides a single set of streams (Stdio),
+> NOTE: Debugging and the Extension Terminal are not features of the Stdio channel because each feature requires its own IO streams and since the Stdio model only provides a single set of streams (Stdio),
 > these features cannot be leveraged.

 The typical command to start PowerShell Editor Services using stdio is as follows: